OpenTermsArchive/contrib-versions/Minecraft/Terms of Service.md

 *   charge for access to your server, including a server which hosts your Mods, BUT only if:
     *   you make a single charge per person that is the same for everyone;
     *   you give everyone you charge, access to all the Mods that you choose to have on your server (except only in respect of genuine admin tools / admin Mods which should be reserved to administrators);
-    *   you only give access to your server to users who have a genuine paid for version of Minecraft;
+    *   you only give access to your server to users who have a genuine paid for version of Minecraft.
     *   you own or control the server and continue to do so for the whole time that you charge for access to it - so, if you sell the actual servers or server space with Mods pre-installed on them, you must ensure that the person buying the server is aware that she must follow these rules.
-Essentially you can't get round the rules above by setting up servers with Mods on and then selling those set-ups. and
+Essentially you can’t get round the rules above by setting up servers with Mods on and then selling those set-ups. and
     *   overall your access charges should be targeted to cover your operational costs of running the server.
 *   ask for donations (as opposed to direct charges) IF you do not offer the individual donor something in exchange that only he or she can use.
 You may offer server wide rewards if donation goals are achieved though.
-*   sell cosmetic items, except for "Capes", IF the item sold does not give a user an unfair gameplay advantage over anyone else on the server - i.e there can be no "pay to win".
+*   sell cosmetic items, except for “Capes”, IF the item sold does not give a user an unfair gameplay advantage over anyone else on the server - i.e there can be no “pay to win”.
-*   sell positive effects or enhancements (other than "Capes") IF everyone on the server is positively affected in exactly the same way.
+*   sell positive effects or enhancements (other than “Capes”) IF everyone on the server is positively affected in exactly the same way.
-*   provide in-game advertising opportunities, sponsorships, or product placement for 3rd parties IF they don't degrade or interfere with gameplay or give a user an unfair gameplay advantage over anyone else on the server.
+*   provide in-game advertising opportunities, sponsorships, or product placement for 3rd parties IF they don’t degrade or interfere with gameplay or give a user an unfair gameplay advantage over anyone else on the server.
-*   use in-game currencies IF (i) they are "soft currencies" i.e. a currency earned or expended only through gameplay that has no real world value and that cannot be cashed out, used or transferred across free or paid servers, or converted into "credits". and (ii) you don't give the impression that it comes from or is associated with Mojang.
+*   use in-game currencies IF (i) they are “soft currencies” i.e. a currency earned or expended only through gameplay that has no real world value and that cannot be cashed out, used or transferred across free or paid servers, or converted into “credits”. and (ii) you don’t give the impression that it comes from or is associated with Mojang.

 In all of these cases above YOU MUST also ensure that:

-*   all servers, items and advertising are suitable for the target audience (i.e no gambling, pornography etc.) and don't damage the Brand.
+*   all servers, items and advertising are suitable for the target audience (i.e no gambling, pornography etc.) and don’t damage the Brand.
-*   you don't pretend to be us or claim to have any association with us (for example, when selling product placement opportunities);
+*   you don’t pretend to be us or claim to have any association with us (for example, when selling product placement opportunities).
 *   you are explicit about who to contact about the server, who the operator is, and that it is NOT Mojang, NOT associated with Mojang and NOT supported by Mojang;
 *   Mojang has no liability for anything on the server or that happens on it, including any advertising, purchases or donations;
 *   you provide any user who gives you money an online payment /purchase history;